Skip to content

 Why It Matters

 These aren't cosmetic changes.
-Each one addresses a real problem: - RMSNorm trains more stably and is 15–20% faster than LayerNorm. - SwiGLU consistently outperforms GELU on downstream benchmarks. - RoPE encodes relative position, generalising better to sequences longer than the training context. - KV cache reduces inference compute from O(n²) to O(n) for each new token.
+Each one addresses a real problem: - RMSNorm trains more stably and is 15–20% faster than LayerNorm (the formula vs LayerNorm, side by side). - SwiGLU consistently outperforms GELU on downstream benchmarks. - RoPE encodes relative position, generalising better to sequences longer than the training context (the rotation worked by hand, pair by pair). - KV cache reduces inference compute from O(n²) to O(n) for each new token (the cache-size math — why 128K context costs 16 GB).

 The Code